fangmq77/Forensic-MoE/README.md

 ## Get Start

 ### Download the Pretrained Model
-The pretrained checkpoints file are available in xxx.
+The pretrained checkpoints file are available in [google drive](https://drive.google.com/drive/folders/1DAgT2XgUIERMTPI6YejC0bbP8ZIgk0lr?usp=sharing).
 Among them, `CLIP.pt` represents the official clip pretrained checkpoint, and `detector.pth` represents the weights of our Forensic-MoE.

 Please download both of them and place in the `./checkpoints` folder.